Using Source Control for Advanced Web Development

 Automate Whenever Possible

-Task automation is an indirect but awesome effect of using version control.
-This is probably the largest enterprise-caliber feature of an advanced development platform.
-My favorite use case for automation is deploying code to a server.
+Version control facilitates the ability to automate tasks, and this is probably the largest enterprise-caliber feature of an advanced development platform.
+This automation is accomplished by using a commit hook, which is essentially a small program that performs a task either before or after code is committed to the repository.
+If the task can be scripted, it can run automatically as a commit hook.
 Git, Mercurial, and Subversion all offer hooks that can be used to run code before or after the commit.

 There are great resources about deploying code written and presented by some brilliant developers.
 Deploying code from version control is a much better solution than using FTP because it allows the development team to see what is deployed to each server as well as provide a mechanism for rolling back code to a prior version.